bazelbuild/continuous-integration/docs/init.md

 regenerate those network rules, you can do `./gce/init.sh firewall prod` (respectively `./gce/init.sh firewall staging` for the staging instance).

-After this command, you can populate the `/volumes` drive of the Jenkins masters.
+After this command, you can populate the `/volumes` drive of the Jenkins controllers.

 # Volumes persistent disk

-The Jenkins master is connected to a persistent disk that is not erased between each build.
+The Jenkins controller is connected to a persistent disk that is not erased between each build.
-This disk is mounted under `/volumes` on the master and has two folder:
+This disk is mounted under `/volumes` on the controller and has two folder:

 * `secrets` for storing the various credentials needed for ci.
-* `jenkins_home` store permanent files for the jenkins master so we keep history even after reimaging the slave.
+* `jenkins_home` store permanent files for the jenkins controller so we keep history even after reimaging the controller.

 This drive is encrypted.
 It is created automatically by the `init.sh` script.